lwessely/node-identity/README.md

 # ToDos
 - Add tests to all methods that update or delete from the database to make sure only the desired row is affected
-- Add method to list all users with paging functionality
 - Add method to list all groups with paging functionality